readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 The whole logic should be the same, the only difference would be where the source HTML comes from.

-To start this would be an allowed list of domains for common Sphinx docs projects.
-Things like Django & Python, where hoverxref users might commonly want to embed from.
-We aren't planning to allow arbitrary HTML from any website.
 .. warning::

    We should be carefull with the URL received from the user because those may be internal URLs and we could be leaking some data.